 Minimum volumes are specified in the Standard and are based on the number of bedrooms for a basic home.
 If your home has features beyond the basic home that might increase water use, additional volumes should be included.
 The soil under the surface can change rapidly.
 A thin soil layer below the bottom of your system can prevent or slow the sewage effluent soaking into the soil, causing the system to fail.
 Soils saturated with water during parts of the year can also cause a system to fail.

 The underlying soils must be analyzed to identify soil layers that affect system performance, and determine if there are saturated soil conditions present that can harm the system.

-The taxes you pay to fund the education and the lodge systems in Alberta have changed in 2017.
+The taxes you pay to fund the education system in Alberta have changed in 2018.
 This amount is set by the Provincial Government not Camrose City Council.
-The increase in provincial education tax is 4.3% and the decrease in the lodge authority is 88%.
+The increase in provincial education tax is 9% for residential property owners.

 Properties that have experienced real growth will see a tax increase.
 Changes to the property including construction, renovations, and additions are all considered real growth.

 The change in your assessment can also cause the property taxes you pay to increase, remain unchanged or decrease.
-For the 2017 tax year, the total assessment for all residential properties increased by 6.14%.
+For the 2018 tax year, the total assessment for all residential properties decreased by 5.8%.
 In order to determine if you will see a tax increase or decrease, compare the per cent change in the assessed value of your home with the overall increase in residential assessment in the City.

-If your property assessment increased 6.14% your total taxes will increase 1.60% for the 2017 tax year.
-If your property assessment increased more than 6.14%, you can expect the increase in the total of your property taxes to be more than 1.60%.
-If your assessment increased less 6.14% or decreased you can expect to see a municipal tax increase less than 1.60%.
+If your property assessment decreased 5.8% your total taxes will increase 3% for the 2018 tax year.
+If your property assessment decreased less than 5.8% or increased, you can expect the increase in the total of your property taxes to be more than 3%.
+If your assessment decreased more than 5.8% or decreased you can expect to see a total tax increase less than 3%.